What is happening here?

 Self-reference and higher-order structure

-Formal self-reference, reflective computation, and higher-order structures, investigated as structural requirements for systems that reason about their own operation.
+Formal self-reference, reflective computation, and higher-order structures as requirements for systems that reason about their own operation.
+Open question: which fixed-point structures permit a stable self-model.

-We are looking for researchers in mathematical physics, information theory, and computational science, as well as engineers capable of building the systems this programme requires.
+Researchers in mathematical physics, information theory, and computational science, and engineers who can build the systems this program requires.